1948 Arab–Israeli War: UN Resolution 194

 In December 1948, the UN General Assembly passed Resolution 194.
 It called to establish a UN Conciliation Commission to facilitate peace between Israel and Arab states.
 However, many of the resolution's articles were not fulfilled, since these were opposed by Israel, rejected by the Arab states, or were overshadowed by war as the 1948 conflict continued.

 Weapons

 Both sides utilized weapons that had been used in World War II by the British and French forces.
 Egypt's arsenal included leftover British equipment, while the Syrian arsenal included leftover French weaponry.
-The Israeli Defense Forces utilized an array of British, American, French and Czechoslovakian military equipment.
+The Israeli Defense Forces utilized an array of British, American, French and Czechoslovak military equipment.
 In addition to the aforementioned, the IDF also used several Davidka mortars, which were a domestically produced weapon by Israel.

 According to Amitzur Ilan, "Israel's ability to cope better with the embargo situation was, by far, her greatest strategic asset."